How the 'Frankfurt Kitchen' Triggered a Domestic Revolution | LatestLY

 The result was a room around 3.5 meters (11.4 feet) long and 2 meters (6.5 feet) wide, with sliding glass doors that allowed a view into the living room and a large window to let in light.

-The kitchen was fitted with cabinets from floor to ceiling, a worktop, a sink with a drainer, drawers for kitchen waste and aluminum chutes for the most essential cooking ingredients.
+The kitchen was fitted with cabinets from floor to ceiling, a worktop, a sink with a drainer, drawers for kitchen waste and small removable aluminum drawers with handles to hold the most essential cooking ingredients.

 The individual modules were to be industrially manufactured in large numbers as new apartment blocks went up across Frankfurt.

-To dispel the initial skepticism about this new type of kitchen, Ernst May promoted Margarete's invention as "built by a woman for women."
+To dispel the initial skepticism about this new type of kitchen, Ernst May promoted Schütte-Lihotzky's invention as "built by a woman for women."

 The "Frankfurt kitchen" was born, and it revolutionized housework.